modobit/modobit/README.md

 # Hello, folks!
 I am modobit 👨🏻‍💻
 Always learning new technologies.
-* I am a Full Stack Casusal Developer and Designer
+* Full Stack Casusal Developer and Designer
 * I have 15+ years of experience designing, developing, and managing complex web applications and internal frameworks.
 * Proficient in HTML, CSS, JavaScript; plus modern libraries and frameworks.
 * Passionate about Responsive web designing, Accessibility, Performance optimization and possess a working knowledge of Progressive web application.